BULL RUN, VA

 He knew that Longstreet, during the night, had moved forward

-to a position south of the Warrenton pike, from which he could
+to a position south of the Warrenton pike, from which he

 call reinforcements if it became necessary.
 Hood lay across